blueorionn/portswigger-websecurity-academy-labs/03_path-traversal/01-file-path-traversal-simple-case/README.md

 ## Solution

-In the requester tab, I tried to retrieve the content of `/etc/passwd` but got a **400 Bad request** error.
+In the requester tab, I tried to retrieve the content of `etc/passwd` using absolute path `/etc/passwd` but got a **400 Bad request** error.
 After adding three successive `../` I was able to receive the content of `/etc/passwd`. *It is a relative path traversal technique used to move upward in the directory structure by navigating to parent directories.*

 ```bash
 /image?filename=../../../etc/passwd